bathejaakshay/Competitive-Problems-in-C-/Dynamic_Programming.md

 ---

 #### [3.
 Frog Jump](https://www.codingninjas.com/codestudio/problems/frog-jump_3621012?leftPanelTab=1)
 **Problem** Given stairs 1 to N and heights of each stair.
 The energy consumed to jump from stair 1 to 2 is abs(heights[1] - heights[2]).
 Now we want to reach the stair n from stair 1 with minimum energy  consumption.
+At each step frog can jump to either i+1th or i+2th stair.
 **Approach**
 1. The recursive way is: say f(n) is the minimum energy consumed to reach n from 1
 2. So we can write f(n) = min(f(n-1) + abs(heights[n] - heights[n-1]), f(n-2) + abs(heights[n] - heights[n-2]))